-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) - 0 0 Overall this Policy is not over and above the Core Strategy.
+SEA Objective effects, signif of effect (consider icance of the effect in terms ct and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) - 0 0 Overall this Policy is not over and above the Core Strategy.
 Due to the scale and nature of the development, it is unlikely to have a significant impact on the environment.
 To maintain and enhance the quality of landscapes and townscapes + + + Overall this Policy is not over and above the Core Strategy.
-This policy strives to be in keeping with N/A the compatible as the sector the current village character. ++ + + Overall this Policy is not over and above the Core Strategy.
+This policy strives to be in keeping with N/A

+T T La contra de la contra del la contra de la contra del la contra del la contra de la contra del la c T the current village character.
+To improve quality of surroundings ++ + + Overall this Policy is not over and above the Core Strategy.
 This policy strives to be in keeping with the current village character.
-N/A + + + Overall this Policy is not over and above the Core Strategy.
+N/A To conserve and where appropriate enhance the historic environment and cultural heritage + + + Overall this Policy is not over and above the Core Strategy.
 This policy aims to be respectful and in keeping with the current village character.
-N/A 0 0 0 Overall this Policy is not over and above the Core Strategy.
+N/A To improve air quality 0 0 0 Overall this Policy is not over and above the Core Strategy.
 Due to the scale and nature of the development, it is unlikely to have a significant impact on the environment.
-N/A ? + + Overall this Policy is not over and above the Core Strategy.
+N/A To reduce the effect of traffic on the environment ? + + Overall this Policy is not over and above the Core Strategy.
 Construction traffic may have an impact on the surroundings in the initial stages of development.
-N/A X x X - - X x X - X x X - - + 0 ?
-X + + + + + + + + + above the Core Strategy.
-This policy strives to be in keeping with the current village character. + + + + Overall this Policy is not over and above the Core Strategy.
-This policy aims to be respectful and in keeping with the current village character.
-O O OVERALL THIS Policy is not over and above the Core Strategy.
-Due to the scale and nature of the development, it is unlikely to have a significant impact on the environment.
-P OVERALL THIS POLICY IS NOT OVER AND ADDRESS OF THIS
+N/A To reduce contributions to climate change X x x - - To reduce vulnerability to climate change X x x - To improve water quality x x x - -

-To provide for sustainable - sources of water supply X X X To avoid, reduce and manage flood risk x X x - - To conserve soil resources and quality 0 0 + Overall this Policy is not over and above the Core Strategy.
+To provide for sustainable 1.5 1 - - sources of water supply X X X To avoid, reduce and X X X - - manage flood risk ^ ^ ^ To conserve soil resources and quality 0 0 + Overall this Policy is not over and above the Core Strategy.
 Due to the scale and nature of the development, it is unlikely to have a significant impact on the environment.
 N/A To minimise the production of waste 0 + + Overall this Policy is not over and above the Core Strategy.
 Due to the scale and nature of the development, it is unlikely to have a significant impact on the environment.
 N/A To improve health of the population + + + Overall this Policy is not over and above the Core Strategy.
 Due to the scale and nature of the development, it is likely it may improve the health of the population.
 N/A To reduce crime and nuisance 0 0 0 Overall this Policy is not over and above the Core Strategy.
 Due to the scale and nature of the development, it is unlikely to have a significant impact on the environment.
 N/A